 2021 2020

 £000 £000

 Operating result is stated after charging:

-Audit fees payable to the company's auditor -
+Audit fees payable to the company's auditor - -

 The auditor's remuneration for audit services in the year amounted to £6,300 (2020: £6,000), with such costs being borne by the immediate parent undertaking Affinity Water Limited.
-The auditor received no other remuneration for services provided to the company in the current year.
+The auditor received no other remuneration for services provided to the company in either the current or prior year.